quarkusio/quarkus/CONTRIBUTING.md

 The process requires only one additional step to enable Actions on your fork (clicking the green button in the actions tab).
 [See the full video walkthrough](https://youtu.be/egqbx-Q-Cbg) for more details on how to do this.

+To keep the caching of non-Quarkus artifacts efficient (speeding up CI), you should occasionally sync the `master` branch of your fork with `master` of this repo (e.g. monthly).

 ### Tests and documentation are not optional

 Don't forget to include tests in your pull requests.